hero-back

 More and more organizations are replacing part of, or even all of, their PM process with a CPM setup.
 A traditional PM process looks something like this:

-pm process chart
+Performance Management process chart

 The PM process includes a number of steps that employees often find overly complicated.
 They only access the PM tool a few times a year, and it can be difficult to remember what they need to do and where they need to do it.
 This means employees can have a bit of resistance toward the tool each time they need to access it.
 For managers, it’s a bit easier since they need to access the tool more frequently to work on employee PM processes.